 You’ll find a great mix of independent shops, traditional pubs, cosy cafes, and galleries to explore.

-Moreton-in-Marsh is known for its excellent antique shops, and it has the largest street market in the Cotswolds.
-Every Tuesday, the high street is transformed with stalls selling everything from local produce and cheeses to gifts and antiques.
+Moreton-in-Marsh is renowned for its excellent antique shops and boasts the largest street market in the Cotswolds.
+Every Tuesday, the high street is transformed into a market, with stalls selling a wide range of goods, from local produce and cheeses to gifts and antiques.

 GETTING THERE

 York has many strings to its bow.
-Originally a Roman settlement, it transformed into a walled medieval city and later a lively cultural hub.
+Originally a Roman settlement, it evolved into a walled medieval city and later became a vibrant cultural hub.
 Today, it’s a fantastic blend of old and new.

-Ancient and medieval buildings sit side by side with smart restaurants and buzzing bars.
+Ancient and medieval buildings sit alongside smart restaurants and buzzing bars.

 York is home to one of the best-preserved medieval shopping streets in Europe and boasts the 2nd largest Gothic cathedral in Northern Europe—York Minster.